-Cape Verde Taste is a woman-owned business serving an authentic and traditional take out menu.
-Operating since 2017, this mother and daughter duo work hard to make sure their community in Dorchester is fed.
+Cape Verde Taste is a woman-owned business serving an authentic and traditional take-out menu.
+Operating since 2017, this mother and daughter duo works hard to make sure their community in Dorchester is fed.
 Rudmilla Barros owns the restaurant and her mother, Ana Semedo is the head chef behind the rotating daily menus.

 Nôs Casa Cafe

 In addition to the ready-to-go rich and flavorful meals, Nôs Casa Cafe is truly mission driven.
 Located in the Boston neighborhood of Roxbury, this mother and son duo, Ana Maria and Joshua Fidalgo work to provide employment to women living in the community.

 It's a place for these women to share their love for cooking and to showcase the family recipes with the rest of the community.
 You can pop in and grab a quick meal to go or grab a seat as you listen to traditional Cabo Verdean music.